The Newlywed’s Guide To Talking About Investments

 Your ideas on investment are definitely worthy of discussion.
 If you have dreams of investing in properties over the years or even own real estate investments, be sure to discuss this up with your partner before you start a family.
-Here’s a quick guide to handling this sometimes friction-filled topic.
+Here is the Newlywed’s Guide to Talking About Investments.

 When you enter into a discussion about property investments, be sure to start things out slowly.
 Though you may have been interested in real estate and passive income for years, your spouse may not be as well versed as you are in the regulations of buy to lets, mortgages or the fluctuations of base rates for instance.
 Or, visa-versa — your spouse could know a great deal more than you and have tons of experience.

 Either way, if the topic is new between you, start the discussion in a pressure-free way.
 Instead of presenting a property you want to buy out of the blue, start talking about friends who own and rent out properties, and see what your spouse has to say.
 Tell stories and keep the conversation light.

 Honesty is essential between couples.
 Foster trust in your marriage by never with-holding information, which is a passive way of lying.
 Tell the truth by speaking about your experiences, hopes, and thoughts on the topics that are important to you.

 For example, once you have established a dialogue about real estate investment, you might need to bring up the fact that you once owned a property and sold it for a profit, and that you hope to do it again.
 Your hopes involve your partner because you are now a team, so be sure to include them in your statement.
 You might want to say something like, “I would love to look at properties to invest in again one day in the future, if you are interested and on board.”

 Listen To Your Spouses Concerns